openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   icon.
 You can move closed captions to different areas on the video screen by dragging and dropping them.

-  For more information, see :ref:`learners:Video Player`.
+  For more information, see :ref:`Video Player`.

 .. _codec_g: